 How Do You Take Care of Your Nose Cast?

 - Avoid picking at your cast.
 Over time, your cast will start to loosen on its own.
 This is perfectly normal, but it also comes with a new frustration: the urge to pull on the cast.
 It’s really important that you don’t do this!
-Your cast is becoming looser because the swelling is going down and your nose is healing, but it won’t be ready to come off all at once.
+Your cast is becoming looser because the swelling is going down, and your nose is healing, but it won’t be ready to come off all at once.
 Picking at the cast to help it come off sooner could cause damage to your nose and set back the healing process.

 You can read more about what to expect after getting a nose cast on the Healthline website.